taocode/taocode.com/src/posts/why-i-love-to-ride-eucs.md

 ## Cool, cool, but ... *What About Injuries?*

 I've had a few minor bruises from some low-speed falls, generally offroad hitting a hole or a ditch where I couldn't keep the wheel under me.
-So most of my falls have been on grass and the vast majority of my accidents are under 5 MPH.
+Most of my falls have been on grass and most of my accidents have been under 5 MPH.

 My left elbow got a raspberry from an early crash and failure of my safety equipment and was bruised again because I missed the elbow pad in the jacket on another fall.
 My fingers got scraped up and there's been various bruising in calves where they contact the vehicle early on but nothing major.